Mahon Holidays Guide

-is located on the east coast.
-Approximately 15 mins., from the Airport.
+Mahon is located at the east coast on a plateau over largest natural harbour in the Mediterranean.
 The correct local name is Mao ( pronounced "Maouw" ) and will often be used in local guides and transport information.

-Mahon's city centre has a lovely atmosphere with pavement cafes, located in a maze of narrow streets with attractive architecture and many reminders of its Georgian past.
+Mahon's city centre has a lovely atmosphere with pavement Cafes Bars, a maze of narrow streets with attractive architecture and many reminders of its Georgian past.
 In addition to pleasant surroundings Mahon offers a myriad of stylish clothes boutiques, hand made Jewellery shops and bars.
-Along the length of the 6 k.m. long harbour there is a wide array of Cafes, Bars , Restaurants offering all types of ambience or cuisine including traditional Menorcan cuisine
+Along the length of the 6 k.m. long harbour there is a wide array of Cafes, Bars , Restaurants offering all types of ambience or cuisine including traditional Menorcan cuisine.

 Provide free local and island maps, other tourist literatures and advice.
 Some island attraction tickets can only be purchased form tourist offices.
 Will have a printed sheet with what's on this week in several languages.